hujhax/austin-improv-wiki/AIC Wiki To-Do List.md

 ## Content
 This section is for the most significant missing content on the site.

-* Make a page for Out of Bounds.
+* Make pages for other festivals.
-** Perhaps some other festivals too.
 * Get the history of the Hideout on to its page.
 * Finish out pages for the Hideout mainstage shows.
 ** After that, do the remaining continuing shows.
+* Finish making basic pages for all troupes that have attended out of bounds (and thus have online bios).